feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/LagFeatures.rst

 Shift a row forward
 ~~~~~~~~~~~~~~~~~~~

-Now we will create new features by lagging all numerical variables 1 row forward.
+Now we will create lag features by lagging all numerical variables 1 row forward.
 Note
 that :class:`LagFeatures` automatically finds all numerical variables.

 .. code:: python